skattoju/spending-transaction-monitor/deploy/KEYCLOAK_OPERATOR.md

 # Keycloak Operator Setup Guide

+⚠️ **IMPORTANT**: The Keycloak Operator is a **REQUIRED PREREQUISITE** for deploying with Keycloak authentication.
+The Helm chart will fail the pre-flight check if the operator is not installed.

 This guide explains how to install and configure the Keycloak Operator for use with the Spending Transaction Monitor.

 ## 🎯 Why Use the Keycloak Operator?